sUNC-Utilities/docs.sunc.su/docs/About/contributing.md

 ### Description

-Provide a description of the function directly after any notices.
+Describe the function directly after any notices.

 When referencing the function name, **always** use the code snippet format: